Parnian-azarm/2420_assign2/README.md

 Desired output:
 ![move output](screenshots/move-output.png "move output")

-Again, repeat the above steps for the second droplet.
+> **IMPORTANT:** Repeat the above steps for the second droplet, but this time, change the structure of the `index.html` file to show that it is from the second server.

 ---